Jaimeloeuf/Embedded-Controls-and-Applications-Project/README.md

 #### Technical components for the emulated stuff.
 - Sprinkler strength/speed
 	- controlled by the hardware PWM.
+	- Timer 2 will be used for the timing/interrupting operation.
 - Temperature value
 	- Read using the ADC on the Pic Chip from the temperature sensor breakout board
 	- Sensor breakout board consist of a LM35 temperature sensor and a simple 10X amplifier.